DyadicSolutions/StateSpaceGridLib/readme.md

 ### Template 3 for making use of trj files from Gridware with SSG

-For more information on trj files, refer to the [Gridware manual](https://www.queensu.ca/psychology/sites/psycwww/files/uploaded_files/Faculty/Tom%20Hollenstein/GridWare/GridWare1.1_Manual.pdf)
+For more information on trj files, refer to the [Gridware manual](https://www.queensu.ca/psychology/sites/psycwww/files/uploaded_files/Faculty/Tom%20Hollenstein/GridWare/GridWare1.1_Manual.pdf).
-SSG contains a tool for taking trj files, and turning them directly into trajectory objects in the python code.
+It is a simple task to take a .trj file and use it in our scripts.
+Below is a demo on how to do it.
 ```tsv
 Onset	variable 1	variable 2	variable 3
 0.00	1	3	2